signifyd/php/README.md

     $userAccount = new \Signifyd\Models\UserAccount();
 ```
 ### Webhook
+Wehook data
+The webhook object is a container for the user account information, for the order that was placed in your store.
+The webhook class can be found under namespace "Signifyd\Models", located lib/Models/Webhook.php.

+The webhook object has the following properties that need to be filled in:
 ##### Properties
 Name | Type | Description | Notes
 ------- | ------- | ------- | -------